ni/nimble/packages/nimble-blazor/CONTRIBUTING.md

 ### Example App / Manual Testing

-Each Nimble Blazor component should also be showcased in the `NimbleBlazor.Demo` example projects.
-Simple component examples can be added directly in the `ComponentsDemo.razor` file (in the `NimbleBlazor.Demo.Shared` project).
+Each Nimble Blazor component should also be showcased in the `Demo` example projects.
+Simple component examples can be added directly in the `ComponentsDemo.razor` file (in the `Demo.Shared` project).
 The example project is very similar to the Nimble Angular example-client-app, and component demos can be adapted from that Angular app.
 Things to keep in mind that are specific to Blazor:
 - There's no out-of-the-box support for SCSS.
 The Nimble tokens can still be used as CSS variables (`var(--ni-nimble-...)`)
 - In order to target Nimble Blazor components via CSS, you'll need to add `::deep` on the CSS selector.
 See [fast-blazor #125](https://github.com/microsoft/fast-blazor/issues/125) for more info.

 Visual Studio Code commands are included to build and run the example projects:
-- `blazor-server-example:build`: Build the `NimbleBlazor.Demo.Server` project
+- `blazor-server-example:build`: Build the `Demo.Server` project
-- `blazor-server-example:watch`: Run the `NimbleBlazor.Demo.Server` project in watch mode (to automatically pick up code changes)
+- `blazor-server-example:watch`: Run the `Demo.Server` project in watch mode (to automatically pick up code changes)
-- `blazor-wasm-example:build`: Build the `NimbleBlazor.Demo.Client` project
+- `blazor-wasm-example:build`: Build the `Demo.Client` project
-- `blazor-wasm-example:watch`: Run the `NimbleBlazor.Demo.Client` project in watch mode (to automatically pick up code changes)
+- `blazor-wasm-example:watch`: Run the `Demo.Client` project in watch mode (to automatically pick up code changes)

 ## Additional Tips